kubernetes/kops/docs/aws-china.md

 ## Getting Started

 Kops used to only support Google Cloud DNS and Amazon Route53 to provision a kubernetes cluster.
 But since 1.6.2 `gossip` has been added which make it possible to provision a cluster without one of those DNS providers.
 Thanks to `gossip`, it's officially supported to provision a fully-functional kubernetes cluster in AWS China Region [which doesn't have Route53 so far][1] since [1.7][2].
-Currently only `cn-north-1` is available but [new region coming *soon*][9]
+Currently only `cn-north-1` and `cn-northwest-1` is available but [new region coming *soon*][9]

+## The Easy Way

+There is an experimental solution named [kops-cn](https://github.com/nwcdlabs/kops-cn) which has mirrored all required binaries by kops to AWS China and provided them as an alternative file repository.

+It should just work if you follow the README ([Chinese](https://github.com/nwcdlabs/kops-cn/blob/master/README.md), [English](https://github.com/nwcdlabs/kops-cn/blob/master/README_en.md)) step by step.

+## The Hard Way

 Most of the following procedures to provision a cluster are the same with [the guide to use kops in AWS](aws.md).
 The differences will be highlighted and the similar parts will be omitted.